Surgery obstructions from Khovanov homology

-Define the {\em odd} and {\em even} closures of $T$ (also referred to as the {\em numerator} and {\em denominator} closures, respectively), as in Figure \ref{fig:closures}.
+Notice that only positive powers of $\si_2$ and negative powers of $\si_1$ occur in the braid word for $\beta$.
+Define the {\em odd-} and {\em even-} closures of $T$ (also referred to as the {\em numerator} and {\em denominator} closures, respectively), as in Figure \ref{fig:closures}.
 Now observing that $0=[0]$, and fixing the convention $\overzero=[\ ]$ (with {\em length} $r=0$), denote $\tau(\pq)$ the link obtained by the even or odd closure of $T^\beta$ depending on whether $r$ is even or odd (a particular example is shown in Figure \ref{fig:continued-fraction-1}).

 Now the strong inversion on $M$ extends to an involution on a Dehn filling of $M$, giving rise to a two-fold branched cover of $S^3$, branched over a link that we may now make explicit.

 \begin{proposition} Let $M$ be a simple strongly invertible knot manifold.
 For a given slope $\alpha=p\widetilde{\gamma}_\overzero+q\widetilde{\gamma}_0$ we have that $\Br(S^3,\tau(\pq))\cong M(\alpha)$. \end{proposition}